Labelings vs. Embeddings: On Distributed Representations of Distances: Introduction

 \paragraph{General Metrics.}

-As discussed above, embeddings and labeling schemes for general graphs have essentially the same parameters.
-But for prioritized labelings and embeddings, the comparison is more complex.
-For exact labeling, one can obtain label size $O(j)$ by simply storing in the label of $x_j$ its distances to $x_1,\dots,x_{j-1}$ (recall that we count words).
+As discussed above, embeddings and labeling schemes for general metrics have essentially the same label size/dimension for all distortion parameters.
+For prioritized labelings and embeddings, the comparison is more complex.
+For exact labeling scheme, one can obtain label size $O(j)$ by simply storing in the label of the point $x_j$ its distances to $x_1,\dots,x_{j-1}$ (recall that we count words).
 This is essentially optimal, even if we allow distortion up to $3$, see \Cref{thm:GeneralGraphPriorirtyLabeling}.
 In contrast, for embeddings into $\ell_\infty$, we show in \Cref{thm:GeneralGraphPriorityEmbedding} that prioritized dimension is impossible for distortion less than $\frac32$.
 Specifically, we provide an example where the images of $x_1$ and $x_2$ must differ in at least $\Omega(n)$ coordinates for arbitrarily large $n$.
 This proves a strong separation between embeddings and labelings, and also demonstrates an embedding result that has no prioritized counterpart.

 For prioritized distortion $O(\log j)$, Elkin \etal \cite{EFN18} constructed a labeling with prioritized label size of $O(\log j)$.
 We construct in \Cref{thm:GeneralGraphPriorirtyDistortionEmbedding} $\ell_\infty$-embeddings with different tradeoffs between the prioritized distortion $\alpha$ and dimension $\beta$.
 Two representative examples are prioritized distortion $\alpha(j)=O(\log j)$ with prioritized dimension $\beta(j)=O(j)$, and $\alpha(j)=O(\log\log j)$ with $\beta(j)=O(j^2)$.
 This is significantly better than for the $O(1)$-distortion case, yet considerably weaker than results on labeling.